The Covid-19 plan for the American Academy of Innovation as submitted to the Utah State Board of Education may be viewed here: AAI PLAN.

 - Students and staff will clean and sanitize all high contact surfaces during lunch each time a new group of students arrives or leave.

-- Daily symptom checks and verification to be done before school attendance.
+- Daily symptom checks and verification to be done at home before school attendance.
 This is the responsibility of parents, but the school will assist if necessary.

 - Ongoing self-monitoring will be practiced.
 Students will be asked if they are experiencing any symptoms and should be comfortable responding to questions about fever, cough, shortness of breath, aches and pains, sore throats, and loss of smell.

-- Teachers and staff will also be monitoring for these symptoms throughout the day.
+- Teachers and staff will also be monitoring for these symptoms throughout the day and refer students to the nurses office should concerns arise.

 Isolation & Quarantine

-- If/when more than one symptom emerges, students may be asked to self-quarantine in the quarantine room.
-Dedicated quarantine room to be used for quarantine.
+- If/when more than one symptom emerges, students may be asked to self-quarantine in the sick room.

 Please email your questions in regards to reopening to Scott Jones at firstname.lastname@example.org.

-The letter from Director Scott Jones sent to families on Thursday (July 23, 2020) outlined three learning options available to your students.
-These learning options are not temporary measures and will be available to AAI families ongoing.
+The letter from Director Scott Jones sent to families on Thursday, July 23, 2020, outlined three learning options available to your students.
+These learning options have been updated and will be available to AAI families.
+Currently, our online learning option is only available to HS students.

 To discuss learning options at the American Academy of Innovation, please email Academic Director, Ryan Hagge, at email@example.com.